sqlhabit/sql_schema_visualizer/README.md

 ## Contributing

 You're more than welcome to contribute.
-In fact, I'm really looking forward to it!
+In fact, I'm really looking forward to it! :rocket:

 Just make sure to check out the [contribution guidelines](https://github.com/sqlhabit/sql_schema_visualizer/blob/main/CONTRIBUTING.md). :pray:

 ## Development